artefactual/atom-docs/user-manual/access-content/context-menu.rst

 The treeview is a contextual and navigation element for :term:`archival descriptions <archival description>` or :term:`terms <term>` (such as :term:`place`, :term:`subject`, or genre :term:`access points <access point>`.
-It serves the dual purpose of showing a record or :term:`term's <term>` relationships to other records or terms in a hierarchy, as well as serving as a navigational tool.
+It serves the dual purpose of showing a record's or :term:`term's <term>` relationships to other records or terms in a hierarchy, as well as serving as a navigational tool.
 This section will focus on the Treeview as used for context and navigation in :term:`archival description` view pages - for more information on the Terms treeview, see: :ref:`context-menu-terms-treeview`.

-The treeview for archival descriptions has 2 ways of being displayed - either in the left-hand context menu (referred to as the sidebar treeview), or in a larger version in the main column of the :term:`view page` of an archival description.
+The treeview for archival descriptions can be displayed in two ways - either in the left-hand context menu (referred to as the sidebar treeview), or in a larger version in the main column of the :term:`view page` of an archival description.
 The display of the treeview can be controlled by an